Welcome Back!

 What is a natural disaster?

-• Floods can result from heavy rainfall, storm surges or rapid snowmelt.
+• Floods can follow heavy rain, storm surges or rapid snowmelt

 A natural disaster is defined as a naturally occurring phenomenon which is caused by either a rapid or slow onset of events.
 Natural disasters can be classified into five different types: